Nevada County Probation protects the community by supporting the courts and fostering positive change in the individuals we serve.

 Description of Services

-The Probation Department is responsible for the administration of the adult and juvenile divisions for intake and supervision services, alternative custody programs, Juvenile Hall, and victim witness services.
-Additionally the Probation Department supervises all offenders on various specialty court caseloads, such as Adult and Juvenile Mental Health courts, Adult and Juvenile Drug Courts.
+The Probation Department is responsible for the administration of the adult and juvenile divisions for intake and supervision services, alternative custody programs and Pretrial services.
+Additionally the Probation Department supervises all offenders on various specialty court caseloads, such as Drug Courts, Mental Health courts, and DUI Courts.

 The Probation Department is charged with performing mandated tasks, such as: